 Imagine publishing a banner or sending a generic email about a new product launch or sale.
-Now imagine messaging someone on their personal account promoting a sale of a product they purchased or even just liked before or informing them about a launch of a specific line of products/features that relates to their past preferences.
+Now imagine messaging someone on their personal account promoting a sale of a product they purchased or even just liked before or informing them about a launch of a specific line of products and integrations that relates to their past preferences.

 The second scenario is likely to have a significantly higher conversion rate but also requires more work… or does it?